deeprajMajumder/deeprajMajumder/README.md

 # 👋 Hi there, I'm Deepraj Majumdar

 I'm an **Android Engineer** with **3+ years** of experience in building robust, scalable mobile applications.
-I’m passionate about writing clean, efficient code and have hands-on experience in every stage of the app development lifecycle.
+I’m driven about writing clean, efficient code and have hands-on experience in every stage of the app development lifecycle.

 ---